dlipovetsky/trex/README.md

 	$ ./client --server 127.0.0.1 --user bob --password 123 --exec ls --ssl ssl/server.crt

-SSL
----
+#SSL
 Normally, the client communicates with the server in cleartext.
 Use the SSL option to encrypt communications.
 The following assumes that you will be using a self-signed certificate.
 In order for the SSL protocol to work, you must make available (1) a private key to the server, and (2) a certificate to  to both the server and client.
 For more information, see the following [tutorial](https://www.digitalocean.com/community/tutorials/how-to-create-a-ssl-certificate-on-apache-on-arch-linux).

-* Prerequisites: openssl
+Prerequisites: openssl

 1. Create a directory to store the key and certificate

 		$ mkdir ssl

 2. Create the private key

 		$ openssl genrsa -des3 -out ssl/server.orig.key 2048

 3. Remove the passphrase from the key, unless you can enter the passphrase every time you start the server.

 		$ openssl rsa -in ssl/server.orig.key -out ssl/server.key

 4. Create the certificate-signing request

 		$ openssl req -new -key ssl/server.key -out ssl/server.csr

 5. Create the certificate

 		$ openssl x509 -req -days 365 -in ssl/server.csr -signkey ssl/server.key -out ssl/server.crt